sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/2-ER-Models-and-Diagrams/1-Introduction-to-ER-diagrams.md

 ### Types of attributes
 1. simple attribute - *represented using a ellipse.*
 2. Key attributes - i.e. attribute that's the PK of the entity's corresponding table. *Represented using a circle with label underlined.*
-3. Multi-valued attributes - i.e. an attribute that has multiple values (i.e. array).
+3. Multi-valued attributes - i.e. an attribute that has multiple values (i.e. array if entity is represented as JS object).
 Example: Customer entity's credit_card_id and phone_number attributes, since a customer may have multiple credit cards and phone numbers.
 Another possible way to understand this is an entity has multiple attributes of the same kind. *Represented by double ellipses.*
 4. Derived attributes - an attribute that can be derived/computed using existing concrete attribute(s). *Represented using a dotted ellipse*.
-Example: age is a derived attribute assuming DOB concrete attribute exists
+Example: age is a derived attribute assuming DOB concrete attribute exists.
+The compute to derive should be deterministic and O(1)?
+(CHECK)
 5. Compound attribute - an attribute could be broken down into multiple attributes.
-Such a divisble attribute is a compound attribute.
+Such a divisible attribute is a compound attribute.
 Example: fullName is a compound attribute that can be broken into first, middle and last name.
-Another example is address, which can be broken into street, city, state, country attributes. *Compond attribute is represented automatically by showing branches coming out of the where each branch is a simple attribute*
+Another example is address, which can be broken into street, city, state, country attributes. *Compound attribute is represented automatically by showing branches coming out of the where each branch is a simple attribute*

 ![](../../../../assets/1-Introduction-to-ER-diagrams-image-1-6718f520.png)